 Romano: Looking at the arculee S and its components, we learned from field experience which components worked well and which posed challenges due to supplier issues or performance.
 We applied these lessons to the arculee M. We kept or adapted the components that performed well while we upgraded components where we have seen potential for improvements.
 This included enhancements to actuators, sensors, and software.

-This is all about how focusing on particular use cases improved the production of arculee M. Watch the complete interview here!
+This is all about how focusing on particular use cases improved the development of the arculee M. Watch the complete interview below!